Skip to main content

 Borneo and Sumatra - Deforestation in Riau

 Illegal wildlife trade is a major problem in this region, adding pressure to already endangered animals.
-Rampant poaching, facilitated by the growing number of roads and logging trails, poses a grave threat to Borneo and Sumatra's endangered species like tigers and rhinos.
+Rampant poaching, facilitated by the growing number of roads and logging trails, poses a grave threat to Borneo and Sumatra's endangered species, like tigers and rhinos.
 These animals are sought after as symbols of wealth, and some cultures value rhino horn for medicinal purposes, though it has not been proven to possess any.

-Unsustainable Agriculture
+Unsustainable agriculture

 Deforestation

 Indonesia is home to approximately three percent of the world's forests.
 Yet deforestation in this region generates over a third of the total global carbon emissions from deforestation and land degradation.
 Over a third of the world’s carbon-rich tropical peatlands are in Indonesia.
-The production of commodities like pulp and paper, oil palm and rubber, along with mining for coal and mineral resources, contribute to outright conversion of peatlands and other forest types on the islands.
+The production of commodities like pulp and paper, oil palm and rubber, along with mining for coal and mineral resources, contributes to the outright conversion of peatlands and other forest types on the islands.
 Heavy demand for plywood, hardwoods, and other wood products leads to both legal and illegal logging.

 Human-wildlife conflict

 Escalating habitat loss and fragmentation in this region, as well as other human activities, which are then compounded by ecological shifts, such as wildlife movements and behavior in response to climate change, are leading to increasing encounters between people and wildlife, which are often negative.
-Such human-wildlife conflicts result in the loss of people’s crops, livestock and property, as well as injury and death, and can lead to the retaliatory killing of wildlife in turn.
+Such human-wildlife conflicts result in the loss of people’s crops, livestock, and property, as well as injury and death, and can lead to the retaliatory killing of wildlife in turn.

 A rhino up to his nose in water

-Safeguarding Sumatra’s Species
+Safeguarding Sumatra’s species

 WWF has embarked on a 60-year initiative to safeguard one of the last substantial tracts of rain forest on the Indonesian island of Sumatra, called Thirty Hills.
 In August 2015, WWF-Indonesia acquired licenses to manage 100,000 acres of forests bordering Bukit Tigapuluh National Park, which had previously been designated for logging.